 Note that the time limit for appeal to Tribunal runs from the date of the initial notification of the assessment.

+Top of page

 Legal requirements

 Assessments should be made and issued as promptly as possible.
 In practice there may be occasions when you have to weigh up the good practice of issuing prompt assessments against allowing an insurer time to submit detailed arithmetical workings or representations about a matter of liability or other policy.
 Clearly we should allow insurers time to make representations or submit figures, but you must be careful not to allow unduly lengthy delays.